 Rachel De Urioste is an Atlanta based multimedia artist, designer and fabricator.
 She works in a variety of mediums including digital design, cast resin, oils and felted wool.
-Her work is both playful and grotesque, exploring an imagined world of kind monsters, cynical cupcakes, and oysters with teeth.
+Her work is both playful and grotesque, exploring an imagined world of kind monsters, cynical cupcakes and other alien fauna.

 In addition to her personal work, Rachel enjoys collaborating with individual artists and fabrication studios on a wide range of projects, including large scale puppets, costumes, miniatures, stop motion puppets, and public art installations.
 She loves learning new skills, and is always looking for a challenge.